gabriel-ing/Quickstarts/ServerSideCoding/Globals.md

 */
 ```
 Here, the root node has the value 1, this shows the number of data points added.
 The data is stored at global node 1 as a list object, with each of the rows.

+The list begins with an empty value, this value is reserved for the subclass name of any subclasses of the Pets class.

 To access a specific value, we can use `.%OpenId()`: